bunkerity/bunkerweb-plugins/webhook/README.md

 	<img alt="BunkerWeb WebHook diagram" src="https://github.com/bunkerity/bunkerweb-plugins/raw/main/webhook/docs/diagram.svg" />
 </p>

-This [BunkerWeb](https://www.bunkerweb.io) plugin will automatically send you attack notifications on a custom HTTP endpoint of your choice using webhook.
+This [BunkerWeb](https://www.bunkerweb.io) plugin will automatically send you attack notifications on a custom HTTP endpoint of your choice using a webhook.

 # Table of contents